toddledev/documentation/docs/05-the-editor/07-issue-panel/index.md

 # Finding specific issues
 ## Search functionality
-Use the search bar to quickly find issues containing specific text.
+Use the search bar to quickly find specific issues.

 ## Filtering options
 Narrow down the displayed issues using filters for: